Closed

-Closed — Closed indefinitely for rehabilitation by the National Forest Foundation.
+Closed until further notice.
+The National Forest Foundation is rehabilitating this campground.
 When operational, the campground typically opens the third weekend in April through October 31, weather permitting.

 National Forest System Roads